 - 9.1 The Head Teacher should establish who will be involved in the shortlisting and who will be on the selection of panel.
 To ensure consistency, it is recommended that panel members are involved throughout the selection process. - 9.2 There is a statutory requirement for at least one panel member to have had Safer Recruitment training. - 9.3 For the appointment of a Head Teacher, Deputy and Assistant Heads (if applicable), the full Governing Body will establish a selection panel.
-A representative of the Council may also be present to offer advice.
+A representative of the Council may also be present to offer advice to Community and Voluntary-Aided Schools.
 The panel will consider this advice before making any decision.